redhat-developer/vscode-openshift-extension-pack/README.md

 ## Contributing

-Got a suggestion for the Azure Extension Pack?
+Got a suggestion for the OpenShift Extension Pack?
 Submit a new issue and a PR with an updated package.json and README.md and we'll take a look!

 ## License